Jilin Chemical Fiber Stock Co., Ltd.

 - Has a traceability system in place to allow customers to track from MMCF fibre to garment.

-- Has created a line of viscose filament yarn that now contains 30% Next Gen fibre (up from 20% last year).
+- Has expanded its production capacity for its line of viscose filament yarn that contains 30% Next Gen fibre.

 Key Improvements Required